UTEP brings back Mike Price to be interim coach | FOX Sports

 Price, 71, coached UTEP from 2004-12 and took the Miners to three bowl games.
 From 1989-2002, he was coach at Washington State, where he had three 10-win seasons and the led the Cougars to the 1998 Rose Bowl.

+Price said he surprised and flattered to be asked by Stull to serve as interim coach.

+”I am not interviewing for the future job, and I’m not going to be the future head coach.
+I’m going to manage the program and provide leadership for the rest of the year,” Price said.

-Price became Alabama coach in 2003 but never coached a game for the Crimson Tide.
+Before landing at UTEP, Price became Alabama coach in 2003 but never coached a game for the Crimson Tide.
 He was fired after news reports of a night of partying at a strip club in Pensacola, Florida.
-He resurfaced at UTEP and went on to be one of the most successful coaches in the history of a program that has not had much.
+He resurfaced with the Miners and went on to be one of the most successful coaches in the history of a program that has not had much.
 The Miners have played in five bowls since 1967.

 —